-In my opion, lemon pepper makes everything better.
+In my opinion, lemon pepper makes everything better.
 I make my own seasonings in bulk, and lemon pepper is one that often gets added to everything from omelets to meats to roasted vegetables, and it happens to be delicious on cushaw squash.

 If you aren’t already a fan of the amazing cushaw squash, this recipe will turn you into one!
 It is one of the most versatile foods I’ve ever found, being great for everything from a side dish to dessert and even smoothies.